EeBbHh/wristwatch/README.md

 Disclaimer.
 This is a work in progress.
-What you see here are working examples only and open source.
+What you see here are working examples and open source.
 There is more work I have offline that will be pushed here when it's ready.

 A Clock + Metronome + Tuner wristwatch built on the Adafruit QT Py RP2040 with a 1.28" round colour display, running CircuitPython.
 The clock draws hands directly onto a shared bitmap, the metronome animates pre-computed note sprites and the tuner renders a vector tuning fork with no bitmap required.